Addison’s Disease

 Treatment of Addison’s disease requires the replacement of missing adrenal hormones with synthetic ones.

-- One should not do self-medication because the dose varies with the patient’s severity and age.
+• One should not self-medicate because the dose varies with the patient’s severity and age.

 Addison’s disease can be life-threatening if it isn’t diagnosed easily.
 If you are facing the symptoms mentioned above, which are not going away, it is better to seek medical advice.
 We have the best team of professional healthcare providers.
-Contact us now for consultations, diagnosis, and treatment.
+Contact us now for consultations on managing this illness.